andrew/ultimate-awesome/README.md

 - [bitcoin-ponzi](https://github.com/openblockchains/bitcoin-ponzi) - Yes, Bitcoin Is a Ponzi - Learn How the Investment Fraud Works  ++ Bitcoin Mining Is an Environmental Disaster - Bitcon is a Greater Fool BagHODLer Zero-Sum Fraudsters' Greed Fest - The Bigger the Lies the Better - To the Moon!
 Number Go Up!
 Will Quadruple to $100 000 in 2021! - When Will the Music Stop?
 (Hint: Try to Cash Out) - Bitcoin Is Comedy Gold - Bitcoin is the New Standard?! - LOL.
 - [awesome-github-copilot](https://github.com/program247365/awesome-github-copilot) - A curated list of awesome things regarding GitHub CoPilot.
 - [awesome-gaussian-processes](https://github.com/RaulPL/awesome-gaussian-processes) - A curated list of resources for learning Gaussian Processes.
-- [awesome-computational-neuroscience](https://github.com/sakimarquis/awesome-computational-neuroscience) - An awesome list of computational neuroscience and computational cognitive science.
-- [awesome-software-composers](https://github.com/specstoryai/awesome-software-composers) - The products, people, communities and tools that enable the software composer workflow with natural language 👉.
 - [awesome-chatgpt-resources](https://github.com/tarrysingh/awesome-chatgpt-resources) - Awesome ChatGPT | Massive Resources & Collection On The Internet.
 - [awesome-chinese-learning](https://github.com/thomashirtz/awesome-chinese-learning) - Repository to share curated resources and tips accumulated while studying in China.
 - [awesome-audio-plugin-framework](https://github.com/Tremus/awesome-audio-plugin-framework) - Curated list of small C/C++ libraries for building your own custom audio plugin framework.